-- The ancestor of brown bears is Etruscan bear that lived in Eurasia and North Africa from about 5.3 million years to 100,000 years ago.
+- The ancestor of brown bears is Etruscan bears that lived in Eurasia and North Africa from about 5.3 million years to 100,000 years ago.

-- The origin place of brown bear is Eurasia, where they originated around 1.3 million years ago.
+- The origin place of brown bears in Eurasia, where they originated around 1.3 million years ago.